Supervisory activities at the Mining Inspectorate of Sweden

 If the Chief Mining Inspector finds that a permit holder is carrying out work in a manner endangering public or private interests, the Chief Mining Inspector may prohibit the work.
 That decision applies immediately and is legally enforceable.
-An application for enforcement is made to the Enforcement Authority, which may forcibly help to have the decision carried out.

 Chapter 15, section 6 of the Minerals Act specifies the breaches of the provisions of the Act that may constitute criminal offences.
 For example, anyone commencing exploration work without a valid work plan or without having put up the prescribed security may be fined or sentenced to prison for a maximum of six months.